 56 C.E.

-Written from Ephesus during imprisonment, Paul sends the Epistle to the Colossians to defend the supremacy of Christ and guard the churches from corrupting teachings; it is dispatched by Tychicus and Onesimus as its couriers.
+Written from Ephesus during imprisonment, Paul sends the Epistle to the Colossians to defend the supremacy of Christ and guard the churches from corrupting teachings; Tychicus and Onesimus, as its couriers, dispatch it.

 60 C.E.